magento/merchdocs/src/catalog/inventory-backorders.md

 ![]({% link images/images/inventory/inventory-backorders-after.png %}){: .zoom}
 _Example Salable Quantity after backorders enabled_

-When customers purchase over 25 products, new orders enter as backorders.
-As the product's salable quantity reduces to 5 (70 items have been sold), the product page will display a message "Only 5 left" on the storefront.
-When the salable quantity reaches 0, the product is displayed as "Out of Stock" in the storefront.
+When customers purchase more than 25 products, new orders enter as backorders.
+As the product's Salable Quantity reduces to 5 (70 items have been sold), the _Product_ page will display a message `Only 5 left` on the storefront.
+When the Salable Quantity reaches `0`, the product is displayed as `Out of Stock` in the storefront.

 ### Notify for Quantity Below

-The Notify for Quantity Below configuration option is configurable at the global, source, and product levels.
+The _Notify for Quantity Below_ configuration option is configurable at the global, source, and product levels.
 It sends an email notification when a product's quantity reaches a low quantity.
 For this example, the notification sends when the product has a quantity of 10 or less.
 When backorders are enabled, the Notify for Quantity Below is not deducted from the Salable Quantity.

 ### Stock status

-Products must be set to **In Stock** status when enabling backorders.
-You can set this through the Product page.
-For multi source merchants, you must have at least one source marked as In Stock.
-Access and set the status through the product page and assigned sources grid.
+Products must be set to `In Stock` status when enabling backorders.
+You can set this through the _Product_ page.
+For multi source merchants, you must have at least one source marked as `In Stock`.
+Access and set the status through the _Product_ page and assigned _Sources_ grid.

 ## Configure backorders globally